-For example, older parents may still feel connected to their identities as new mothers and fathers and not want to part with their infant’s clothes, the memories of their child’s infancy being connected to the clothing that helps to define who they are.
+For example, older parents may still feel connected to their identities as new mothers and fathers so not want to part with their infant’s clothes, the memories of their child’s infancy being connected to the clothing that helps to define who they are.
 “It is this reluctance to give up a piece of our identity that is driving our reluctance to donate," Reczek said.

 So taking pictures can help us part with all those boxes of old baby clothes we no longer need, not to mention all the preschool artwork that comes home and stacks up.
 Even better, this strategy can also be implemented to help our kids pass along toys and books they have outgrown.

 - Set boundaries.
 Storing other people’s things can be a signal that we need to be more assertive about our space and set appropriate boundaries to not allow other people to clutter up our home with their stuff.
 This includes holding on to family heirlooms.
-Keeping dear Aunt Susie’s china set might be sentimental, but it just becomes clutter if it is not going to be used and we don’t really want it.
+Keeping dear Aunt Lillian’s china set might be sentimental, but it just becomes clutter if it is not going to be used and we don’t really want it.

 - Let go of the past.
 It’s okay to be nostalgic, but hanging onto dusty dried corsages from our high school proms or our too-small jeans from pre-baby days can be unhelpful reminders of the past and can prevent us from taking responsibility for creating a better tomorrow and moving forward in our life.